2023 Best Journalism Schools in California

 Top 10 Best Journalism Schools

-Our 2023 rankings named California Polytechnic State University - San Luis Obispo the best school in California for journalism students.
-Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.
+Our analysis found California Polytechnic State University - San Luis Obispo to be the best school for journalism students who want to pursue a degree in California.
+Cal Poly San Luis Obispo is a very large public school located in the small suburb of San Luis Obispo.

 After completing their degree, journalism graduates from Cal Poly San Luis Obispo carry an average student debtload of $18,581.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $310.

-A rank of #2 on this year’s list means University of Southern California is a great place for journalism students.
-Located in the large city of Los Angeles, USC is a private not-for-profit school with a very large student population.
+Out of the 24 schools in California that were part of this year’s ranking, University of Southern California landed the # 2 spot on the list.
+Located in the city of Los Angeles, USC is a private not-for-profit school with a fairly large student population.

 On average, journalism graduates from USC take out $18,379 in student loans while working on their degree.